camunda/camunda-docs/docs/guides/getting-started-orchestrate-microservices.md

 5. Navigate to Operate and you will see your token has moved to the end event, completing this process instance.

 Congratulations!
 You successfully built your first microservice orchestration solution with Camunda Cloud.

+## Next steps

+* Learn more about Camunda Cloud and what it can do by reading [What is Camunda Cloud?](../../components/concepts/what-is-camunda-cloud/).
+* Get your local environment ready for development with Camunda Cloud by [Setting up your first development project](../setting-up-development-project).